ROMAsofthub/ROMAsofthub/README.md

 ---

 ## Mission
-At **[ROMA]software**, my goal is simple: to create small but powerful software solutions that are accessible, useful, and understandable.
+My goal is simple: create small but powerful software solutions that are accessible, useful, and understandable.
 I love the idea that something as small as a script can make a big difference, which is why I focus on developing tools that simplify everyday tasks for both end users and other developers.

 ---